tridactyl/keyboard-api/readme.md

 For debugging, the API's `this` is made available as `this.keyboard` in the browser console of your first window.

+All the files in the repo is suitable for initial review.

 ## Questions for reviewers

 Hi, and thanks for reviewing!
 Here are some particular questions I would like answered, please also give comments on other topics :)